- Doctoral (CAPIC)

 COMMITMENT REQUIREMENTS

-Internship applicants are strongly urged to be in analysis or psychodynamically oriented psychotherapy throughout the internship.
-(Arrangements can be made for an intern to be in analysis at a reduced fee by a candidate or analyst.)
-Coursework completion is required for both Masters and Doctoral levels before beginning the internship.
+Interns are asked to make a two-year commitment to the program.
+Officially, each year is negotiated individually.
+Internship applicants are required to be in psychotherapy throughout the internship.
+(Arrangements can sometimes be made for an intern to be in therapy or analysis at a reduced fee by a candidate or analyst.)
+Coursework completion is required before beginning the internship.

 HOURS